-The changes we’re seeing are also being driven in part by the dominance of the world’s largest demographic, 18-35 year olds, who with social media at their finger tips will by 2018 have the biggest spending power.
-Younger directors are arguably better placed to understand this younger demographic – their wants, desires and importantly how they make purchase decisions.
+Knight believes this change has also been in part driven by the dominance of the world’s largest demographic, 18-35 year olds, who with social media at their finger tips will by 2018 have the biggest spending power.
+“Every business needs to understand the younger demographic and younger directors are arguably better placed to do this.”

 Younger directors bring more diversity to boardrooms and add value by thinking differently around new business challenges including constant change, increasingly sophisticated retail channels, data collection and storage, and potential threats of cybercrime.

-This is valuable for Boards that are looking to involve new viewpoints.
-Technology is changing how businesses and customers connect and younger directors can bring fresh ideas and insights into a new age of opportunities.
+“Australia’s top boards are looking to involve new view points.
+In many ways, today’s technology is changing how businesses and customers connect - younger directors can bring fresh ideas and insights into a new age of customers and opportunities.”

-On the flip side, more experienced (and often older) Directors have the skills and capability to cope under pressure when the company is facing reputational risk, financial stress or undergoing large changes such as merging with another company.
+Both Lumsden and Knight agree that an age balance is advantageous, but warn that experience and the ability to cope under pressure become critical when the company is facing reputational risk, financial stress or undergoing large changes such as merging with another company.

-Boards that have taken a deliberate decision to introduce younger directors can support them through mentoring and training to ensure they comply with their legal duties and help them deal with unexpected, adverse events, without comprising their creativity and innovation.
+Lumsden and Knight believe that Boards who have taken a deliberate decision to introduce younger directors will need planning and training to help directors with less experience deal with unexpected, adverse events, without comprising their creativity and innovation.

 “The balance of wisdom and experience cannot be underestimated, particularly in a volatile market where a quick but predictable response is paramount,” said Lumsden.